cheese3660/cheese_pl/reference.md

 ```

 #### Overloading
-`$` can be overloaded with the `operator not` operator, it takes no arguments other than self.
+`not` can be overloaded with the `operator not` operator, it takes no arguments other than self.

 ```cheese
 operator not self => Self ...